 - Vacation leave taken by Exempt Professional Staff Members will be charged in minimum units of one half day of work (four hours).
-Absences of less than four hours will not be counted against an Exempt Professional Staff Member's leave balance, with the exception of exempt Professional Staff Members on approved Family and Medical Leave that may use vacation leave on an hourly basis for intermittent leave or reduced schedules.
+Absences of less than four hours will not be counted against an Exempt Professional Staff Member’s leave balance, except that exempt Professional Staff Members on approved Family and Medical Leave may use vacation leave on an hourly basis for intermittent leave or reduced schedules.

 - Exempt Professional Staff Members may not be docked for anything less than a full day’s work.